tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/购买指南/欠费说明_intl_en.md

 ## Pay-as-You-Go (Postpaid) Mode
 Pay-as-you-go billing is an elastic billing mode of TPNS.
-You can activate or terminate the service at any time, and the service fees will be charged by the number of daily connected devices and settled daily.
-This mode has relatively high prices and is suitable for scenarios where the number of daily connected devices fluctuates greatly.
+You can activate or terminate the service at any time, and the service fees will be charged by the number of daily active users (DAUs) and settled daily.
+This mode has relatively high prices and is suitable for scenarios where the number of DAUs fluctuates greatly.
 After purchasing the pay-as-you-go service, please ensure that your account balance is always sufficient.
 If your account is in arrears for more than 24 hours, the pay-as-you-go service will be suspended.

 ### Service suspension mechanism